zhiyi-zhang-duke/PrepTheSpire-Webapp/README.md

 11-9-2022
 I was able to configure CORS and apollographql correctly.
 Now I just need to use the data correctly within RunPrep.js.
 It'll need to map the results to the data object for the SelectList dropdown.

+11-11-22
+I was able to get CARDS_QUERY working.
+I think I need an intermediate screen.
+The flow should be:
+New Run -> Choose class
+Run Prep -> (Choose between: New Card, Remove Card, Deck Stats, Fight Info)

+11-12-22
+Tried to figure out how to pass props via Link.
+Did not have a good time.
+Turns out it has to be done very specifically.
+Lots of contradictory documentation even from reactrouter.com.

 # To do list

 - Render a dropdown for all cards (currently static data, needs to be from the golang server)